cssbristol/cssbristol.co.uk/pages/hackathon-2017.md

 ### Recommended libraries

-You might find some of these libraries useful:
 * [OpenCV](http://opencv.org/) - everyone's favourite open-source computer vision library.
 Remember, it works with Python too!

 ## Easy hacks